cjschmank/UX-Portfolio/content/authors/admin/_index.md

     url: https://www.slu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: User experience consultant working on my PhD in Applied Cognitive Psychology at Claremont Graduate University.
-My academic research interests include psychometrics and statistical modeling, as well as the impact of emotion regulation and stress on cognitive ability.
+bio: User experience consultant working at my undergraduate university teaching Statistics and Cognitive Psychology.
+My academic research interests include psychometrics and statistical modeling, as well as the impact of regulating emotions and stress on cognitive ability.
 Learn more at my Academic Website **cjschmank.netlify.app**

 # Interests to show in About widget
 interests: